-Toyota RAV4 owners have reported 26 problems associated with wheel (under the wheel category).
+Toyota RAV4 owners have reported 57 problems related to wheel (under the wheel category).

 See all problems of the 2008 Toyota RAV4.